Lemoncode/typingsBySample/03 NoTypings_B/readme.md

-# Sample 02: No Typings
+# Sample 03: No Typings_B

 In this sample we are going to learn how to import javascript libraries that doesn't have a a typings file associated.
-We will take as starting point sample "00 Start"
+We will take as starting point sample "02 NoTypings A"

 ** REMARK: We are going to assume and hypotetical case: let's think that JQuery has no typings definition, and let's use it withouth the definitions.
 This is